 With the earlier structural cuts of individual tax and value-added tax gradually taking effect, the country is expected to see improved consumption demand in the latter half of the year, Shenwan Hongyuan Securities noted.

-The growth rate of auto sales is expected to rebound to around four percent, it added.
+The growth rate of auto sales is expected to rebound to around 4 percent, it added.

-China's retail sales of consumer goods climbed by 7.6 percent year on year, with the pace of growth down 2.2 percentage points from June, NBS data showed.
+China's retail sales of consumer goods climbed 7.6 percent year-on-year, with the pace of growth down 2.2 percentage points from June, NBS data showed.